nixn/pdns-etcd3/doc/ETCD-structure.md

 ## Supported records

-For each of the supported record types the entry values may be JSON objects.
+For each of the supported record types the entry values may be objects.
 The recognized specific field names and syntax are given below for each entry.

 All entries can have a `ttl` field, for the record TTL.
 There must be a TTL value for each record (easy to set as a global default).

 ### Syntax

-*Headings denote the logical type, top level list values the JSON type, sublevels are notes and examples.*
+*Headings denote the logical type, top level list values the technical type, sublevels are notes and examples.*

 ###### "domain name"
 * string
   * `"www"`
   * `"www.example.net."`

 Domain names undergo a check whether to append the zone name.
 The rule is the same as in [BIND][] zone files: if a name ends with a dot, the zone